 What are the positive aspects of buying a home?

-- Sense of ownership– Most people who own their home appreciate the ability to do what they want to their home.
+- A sense of ownership– Most people who own their home appreciate the ability to do what they want to their home.
 They can do any renovation they want, they don’t have to get an ok from anyone (except for maybe the building inspector).

-- Sense of accomplishment- Keeping up with the joneses is subconsciously important to many people.
+- A sense of accomplishment- Keeping up with the Joneses is subconsciously important to many people.
 Being a homeowner brings with it a level of cache and respect with your peers.